BharathKumarReddy2103/AWS-Cloud/AWS DNS Record Types/AWS DNS Record Types.md

 **Best Practices for AWS DNS Management**

-1.	**Use ALIAS instead of CNAME** for AWS services like CloudFront, S3, and ELB to reduce latency.
+**1. Use ALIAS instead of CNAME** for AWS services like CloudFront, S3, and ELB to reduce latency.

 **2. Configure SPF, DKIM, and DMARC** for better email deliverability.